Cleaning during Pregnancy – Do’s and Don’ts

 Alternative Home-Made Cleaning Solutions

-Knowing the various cleaning products to avoid during pregnancy, if you are left clueless in figuring out what you can safely use, you can opt for an alternative that is homemade and is quite an effective cleaning solution by itself.
+Knowing the various cleaning products to avoid during pregnancy, if you are left clueless about what you can safely use, you can opt for a homemade alternative that is quite an effective cleaning solution by itself.

 White vinegar and water can clean most surfaces.
-Harder areas can use a tinge of baking soda as well.
+Harder areas can use a tinge of baking soda as well (2).
 Rubbing a little olive oil on furniture can give them a polished look.
 And to make your homes smell better, using borax is quite a safe alternative in that regard.

 Indulging in cleaning while pregnant in the first trimester should generally be refrained from, especially if the activities are too strenuous.
 Pregnancy is a time to get as much help and support as you can, so don’t fret about asking your friends and family to help you out with these activities, too.